mfkl/libvlc-nuget/buildsystem/macos/README.md

 The existing assembly and entry-assembly search paths remain available.
 On Apple targets it first attempts the previous runtime resolution behavior, allowing already loaded libraries; only `DllNotFoundException` triggers path discovery.
 Version mismatches and missing entry points propagate.
-The macOS app's Resources directory is also checked because the old native package's generic Content items are placed there by modern Apple SDKs.
+The old package's Apple copying hook still places its dylib in `Contents/MonoBundle`; CI verifies that this is the library loaded, even though modern Apple SDKs also copy the package's generic Content item into Resources.

 CI restores the published `VideoLAN.LibVLC.Mac` **3.1.3.1** package unchanged and checks its pinned SHA-256.
 That package contains **VLC 3.0.4 for x64 only**; updating